How to Bake Salmon

 1. Preheat oven to 350 degrees F. For each packet, cut an 18x24-inch piece of heavy foil and fold it in half to get an 18x12-inch piece.

-2. Place desired vegetables like precooked carrots, sliced mushrooms, and sliced green onions on foil.
+2. Place desired vegetables, such as precooked carrots, sliced mushrooms, and sliced green onions, on foil.
 Place one 4-ounce salmon fillet, cut 3/4 inch thick, on top.
 Drizzle with 1 teaspoon olive oil, melted butter, or a splash of dry white wine.
 Sprinkle with salt and ground black pepper and, if desired, snipped fresh oregano, dill, finely shredded orange peel, and/or minced garlic.
 Top with halved orange slices.

-4. Bake for 30 minutes or until fish begins to flake when tested with a fork and vegetables are tender (open packets carefully to check doneness, as hot steam will escape).
+4. Bake 30 minutes or until fish begins to flake when tested with a fork and vegetables are tender (open packets carefully to check doneness, as hot steam will escape).